How to Become a CBT Therapist in Ontario

 Honing Your CBT Skills

-Once you become familiar with CBT basics, you may want to consider building your skills by taking additional specialized courses.
+Once you become familiar with CBT basics, you will want to build your skills by taking specialized courses.
 You can take courses so that you can treat post-traumatic stress disorder (PTSD) like Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE).
-You can become registered therapists in CPT and PE as well.

 Cognitive Processing Therapy for PTSD: A Comprehensive Manual